-The Institute of Modern Art (IMA) is pleased to present a major film installation by Patrick Staff, The Foundation, co-commissioned with Chisenhale Gallery, London; Contemporary Art Gallery, Vancouver; and Spike Island, Bristol.
-In this new work, Staff explores queer intergenerational relationships negotiated through historical materials.
-The film combines footage shot at the Tom of Finland Foundation in Los Angeles – home to the archive of the erotic artist and gay icon and a community of people that care for it – with choreographic sequences shot within a specially constructed set.
+The Foundation is a major film installation by Patrick Staff, co-commissioned by the Institute of Modern Art (IMA) with Chisenhale Gallery, London; Contemporary Art Gallery, Vancouver; and Spike Island, Bristol.
+In this new work Staff explores queer intergenerational relationships negotiated through historical materials.
+The film combines footage shot at the Tom of Finland Foundation in Los Angeles– home to the archive of the erotic artist and gay icon and a community of people that care for it–with choreographic sequences shot within a specially constructed set.
+The language of the stage set is extended by Staff’s new group of freestanding sculptural works based on stage flats, commissioned for this exhibition, which make use of materials designed to construct the image of an exterior.

 The Foundation Publication